 Answer:

-Given the distance of the object is 3625 m from the submarine and the time taken is 5 seconds.
+Given that the distance of the object is 3625 m from the submarine, and the time taken is 5 seconds.

-But the time gave includes of both journey downward and upward,
+But the time given includes both the journey downward and upward,

 hence the time taken will be half of this time.